 Jamaica Bay and Rockaway Projects Mapping Tool

 With dozens of capital projects and programs underway - and many more in the planning stages - in and around Jamaica Bay and the Rockaways, we wanted to find a way to track these projects and help coordinate better communication between government and non-governmental organizations.
-Working with Central Landscape Architecture LLC, the Jamaica Bay-Rockaway Parks Conservancy funded the development of a capital projects mapping tool.
+Working with Dirtworks Landscape Architecture PC, the Jamaica Bay-Rockaway Parks Conservancy funded the development of a capital projects mapping tool.
 The tool is intended to be updated by the various city, state and federal agencies, and non-profit organizations implementing projects in Jamaica Bay and the Rockaways.
 The tool also maps out projects that have been proposed through area planning efforts and in governmental studies.

 The Jamaica Bay and Rockaway Projects Mapping Tool is available for public use.
 Many thanks to our partners in helping to develop this tool and keeping it up-to-date for users.